Safeguarding Policy

 Prevention of and dealing with incidents of abuse

 Together!
 2012 CIC acknowledges that its primary responsibility is the prevention of abuse, and where this fails that there are robust measures in place to deal with incidents of abuse.
-This includes measures to deal with abuse that is perpetuated on our staff, volunteers and participants outside of our activities by third parties.
+This includes measures to deal with abuse that is perpetuated on our workers, volunteers and participants outside of our activities by third parties.

-Measures for preventing incidents of abuse include ensuring that robust policies and procedures are in place and are being followed by staff and volunteers who are sufficiently skilled and have an awareness of abuse.
+Measures for preventing incidents of abuse include ensuring that robust policies and procedures are in place and are being followed by workers and volunteers who are sufficiently skilled and have an awareness of abuse.

 • Waiting rooms will be used for Zoom events to avoid unauthorised entry.